ScottFeichter/node-essentials-scott/lessons/lesson3-express-concepts.md

 - A body.
 POST, PUT and PATCH requests often have a body.
 Responses for each of the methods also often have a body.
 For REST, the body is usually JSON.
 By convention, POST operations are used to create some data on the back end, PATCH to update that data, and PUT to replace that data.
 Never use GET requests to change data!

+For every HTTP request, there is exactly one HTTP response (although the body of the response, if it is long, might be broken up into chunks.
 Each HTTP response packet also has components:

 - Headers
 - A result code